microsoft/PageTour-SDK/README.md

-One often wants to tell users how to use certain features on our web-app, or highlight new features introduced in the application.
-Writing code for guided tutorials within` the website can require additional engineering effort and time.

-We came up with the idea of PageTour SDK to solve this problem.
+User readiness, digital app adoption, and app feature visibility in enterprise and consumer products is efficacious when driven interactively, and within the context of the application.
+However, the cost and delay in engineering such assets significantly impacts fast adoption, smooth engagement, and overall user satisfaction for your application.
+PageTour SDK addresses this ubiquitous challenge through interactive page tours.

-PageTour is a lightweight, Typescript SDK, distributed as an NPM package.
-The SDK can be consumed in angular, react, typescript and plain JavaScript webapps.
-PageTour provides web developers, an intuitive UI to author guided tours for their web apps.
-Tours can also be shared through generated URLs.
+PageTour is a lightweight, Typescript SDK distributed as an NPM package.
+The SDK can be consumed in Angular, React, Typescript, and Plain JavaScript web apps.
+It provides an intuitive UI to web developers and application admins to author guided tours for web apps.
+Tours can be shared with end users through generated URLs, and also be targeted to a defined set of users.

-PageTour SDK is easy to use and customize through a variety of options.
+PageTour SDK is easy to use and provides a number of options to customize your product for feature readiness and landing efforts.

 ## Installation